 Superclub Expansions are going to change your game, for the better.
 I know, you read my review of Superclub and realised this is the best board game ever made so how could it get any better?

-I know I was really concerned about changing the flow and balance of the game.
-It’s a genuine worry when a game is good because, in my opinion, we had a balanced that was usually quite tight.
+I know I was very concerned about changing the flow and balance of the game.
+It’s a genuine worry when a game is good because, in my opinion, we had a balanced game that was usually quite tight when it came to the finish.

 I was worried about adding player cards and expansion that would change that finely honed experience.